chriskomus/solar-battery-bt-monitor/README.md

 point-rpi
 @chromium-browser --start-fullscreen --start-maximized
 ```
-17. Optional: Install virtual keyboard for the touchscreen.
+12. Optional: Install virtual keyboard for the touchscreen.
 ```
 sudo apt install onboard
 ```
+13. Go to Main Menu -> Preferences -> Raspberry Pi Configuration -> Display tag.
+14. Disable Screen-Blanking.
+15. If you'd like Grafana to launch after booting continue with the following steps.
+If you prefer an html launcher instead, [read the launcher guide](launcher/readme.md) and skip to step 21 in this section.

+### Part 3 - Set up Bookmarks and Home Button
+16. Bookmark the dashboard with the settings you'd like to see as a default.
+17. Go into Chromium settings -> Appearance -> Show Home Button.
+18. Set the home button to the grafana url that you bookmarked.
+19. Go into Chromium settings -> On start-up -> Open a specific page... -> Add a new page
+20. Paste the grafana url.
+### Part 4 - Reboot and test
-18. Reboot.
+21. Reboot.
 ```
 sudo shutdown -r now
 ```
-19. The grafana dashboard should load after the reset.
+22. The grafana dashboard should load after the reset.
 F11 to toggle fullscreen.
-20. Go to Main Menu -> Preferences -> Raspberry Pi Configuration -> Display tag.
-21. Disable Scree-Blanking.

 # Troubleshooting